Featured

 copy of a company policy

 The evidence being examined was far from balanced.
-Every word I said in my defence was backed up with indisputable evidence.
-Everything Bart said in his complaint was lies.
-The only evidence he could provide to support his allegations came from his now ex fiancée and three or possibly four team members with whom he colluded.
+Every word in my defence was backed up with indisputable evidence, while everything in Bart’s grievance was a lie.
+The only evidence he could provide to support his allegations came from his fiancée and three or possibly four crew members with whom he colluded.

-Although witness statements provided by Anna, Ven, Mia and Peter strongly suggested the existence of collusion, the Head of Department stated in the outcome to my appeal she could find no evidence to support this.
+Although witness statements provided by Anna, Ven, Mia and Peter strongly suggested the existence of collusion, the Head of Cabin Crew stated in the outcome of my appeal that she could find no evidence to support that.

 ""